 4. RX Bar

 I wasn’t sure what to think about these when I saw them, but after I read their ingredients I was thrilled about them.
-Since Sophia and I are gluten-free, there aren’t a ton of options for protein bars out there for the two of us.
+Since my youngest and I are both gluten-free, there aren’t a ton of options for protein bars out there for the two of us.
 It’s nice to know that these exist as another option.

 RX Bars are made with clean and simple ingredients, listed right on the front of their packaging.
 There are no added sugars, either, and they come in a variety of flavors like chocolate chip, peanut butter, blueberry, and raspberry.
 I think they are a perfect lunchbox item for active kids who need that extra boost of protein at lunch time!

 My kids liked them, too.
-Chloe especially loved these.
+My middle daughter especially loved these.

 Find more information about RX Bars at rxbar.com